Package 'sprtt'

 na.rm

-a logical value indicating whether NA values should be stripped before the computation proceeds.
+a logical value indicating whether NA values should be removed before the computation proceeds.

 verbose